daattali/beautiful-jekyll/capstone/proposal.md

 ### Brief description of the problem/question

-No need to go into details here, though it would be good to comment on the nature of the details.
+Just a brief description of the problem.
 If you'd like, you can suggest data science approaches that the students can take to address the problem, but this is not necessary.
 What are the main difficulties that come with this project?

 ### Available data

 Describe the data that you will make available to the students.
-What are the dimensions of the data set?
+How much data is there?
 What type of features are available?
-What type of complications arise from the data?
+What type of complications might arise from the data?
 In what form will the data be available to the students?

 ### Data Product